 What's happened

 Former Philippine President Rodrigo Duterte was arrested on March 11 and extradited to The Hague to face charges of crimes against humanity related to his controversial war on drugs.
-His supporters have launched a disinformation campaign, while victims' families see this as a step toward justice.
-The case is set for a pre-trial hearing in September.
+His supporters have launched a disinformation campaign, while human rights advocates see this as a pivotal moment for justice.

 What's behind the headline?